RetroReversing/retroReversing/categories/consoles/SuperNintendo.md

 ## What would you need to write SNES games?
 Pretty much every development team had their own ways of working back then, some had official development hardware and others had to make their own or license it from a thrid party development tool company.

-You would need thw following on your desk:
+You would need the following on your desk:
 * Computer to write the code on (e.g Apple II [^4])
 * Either a modified retail SNES or a development Kit
 * A CRT Monitor to connect to the SNES
 * Cables to connect the modified SNES cart (or devkit) to the computer

-On your computer of choice tou would need:
+On your computer of choice you would need:
 * Text editor
 * Assembler (e.g Merlin on the Apple II[^4])
 * Linker